ransilberman/avro-kafka-storm/README.md

 **Second Test**
 Build Avro object using Generated Resources.
-This test will compile only after the code is generated using the Maven plugin 'avro-maven-plugin'.
+This test will compile only after the code is generated using the Maven plugin `avro-maven-plugin`.

 **Third Test**
 Serializes the Avro objects into file and then reads the file.